mongodb/specifications/source/connection-string/connection-string-spec.rst

   2. MongoClient hosts and options
   3. Connection String hosts and options

-Q: How long should deprecation options be supported?
+Q: How long should deprecated options be supported?
  This is not declared in this specification.
 It's not deemed responsible to give a single timeline for how long deprecated options should be supported.
 As such any specifications that deprecate options that do have the context of the decision should provide the timeline.

 Q: Why can I not use a standard URI parser?